sangjinhong/deep_learning/README.md

 pip install gym

-After installed gym, you have to install enviroment using the following
+After installing gym, you have to install enviroment using the following

 sudo -H pip install -e ‘.[atari]’